codemato/travelease/README.md

 ## App Structure

-The TravelEase Travel Assistant is structured into several modules, each responsible for specific functionalities.
+The Voyage Travel Assistant is structured into several modules, each responsible for specific functionalities.
 Here's an overview of the key modules:

 ## Modules